djangocon/2021.djangocon.us/_pages/sponsors-information.md

 Because the conference is organized by [DEFNA](https://www.defna.org/), a non-profit 501(c)(3) organization, your sponsorship is tax-deductible!

+{% comment %}
 **Sponsorship is closed for this year**.
 Want to know more about sponsorship for 2019?
+{% endcomment %}

+Want to know more about sponsorship?

 <a href="mailto:{{site.sponsors_email}}" class="button">Contact us today</a>